 For millennia humans have appreciated the night sky, glittering with stars, planets, and passing meteors.
-But these days finding a place where the artificial lighting doesn’t wash out the heavens can be difficult.
-If you and your furry travel companion are looking for a place to track down Sirius, “the dog star” and admire the Milky Way, check out these great spots for dark skies camping with pets!
+But these days finding a place where artificial lighting doesn’t wash out the heavens can be difficult.
+If you and your furry travel companion are hoping to track down Sirius, “the dog star,” check out these great spots for dark skies camping with pets!

 Best Places for Dark Skies Camping with Pets

 Acadia National Park, Maine

 Acadia is one of the country’s most pet friendly national parks, and it’s beautiful coast, rugged beaches, relaxing sea views, and granite peaks make it the perfect vacation destination.
 But did you know that it’s also excellent for stargazing?